tvdboom/ATOM/docs_sources/api/ATOM/atomregressor.md

 Extract features (hour, day, month, year, etc..) from datetime columns.
 Columns of dtype `datetime64` are used as is.
 Categorical columns that can be successfully converted to a datetime format (less than 30% NaT values after conversion) are also used.
+See the [FeatureExtractor](../feature_engineering/feature_extractor.md) class for a description of the parameters.
 <br /><br /><br />